Section V, Personnel Matters

 The Governing Board believes it may at times be in the best interest of the College and its students to hire faculty who do not hold a baccalaureate degree but possess current and relevant knowledge of the subject matter to be taught.
 The Board shall adopt such a policy in keeping with its responsibility to provide students with training that leads to employment.

 The College has committed its resources to creating an environment that fosters learning.
 Such an environment depends in part on the physical, emotional, and social well-being of students and staff.
 Abuse of alcohol and drugs impairs work and academic performance, poses a threat to the health and safety of the College community, and undermines the learning environment.
 The Board is committed both to maintaining a drug- and alcohol-free campus and to helping students and staff solve drug- and alcohol-related problems.
 The Board will support the laws of the city, state and federal government regarding the use, sale or possession of controlled substances or alcohol.
+Nothing in this policy should be construed as prohibiting the lawful use of alcoholic beverages for academic purposes in the Culinary Arts and Hospitality and Tourism Programs as long as such use is consistent with standard industry practices.

 In accordance with those laws, and in the spirit of supporting the physical and social well-being of students, faculty, and staff, the Board directs the President to have in effect a policy on controlled substances and alcohol.
 CNM also recognizes the dangerous substances contained in cigarettes and other tobacco products to include e-cigarettes as well as the harmful effects on the user and the second-hand impact on others who come into contact with these products.
 CNM is a smoke-free institution and all tobacco and tobacco-related products are banned from all CNM campuses except in clearly marked designated smoking areas.
 This policy complies with the Dee Johnson Clean Indoor Act.